rsaluja-saluja/SpringIoC/ReadMe.txt

 		or defining engine bean itself inside Car bean

 Autowiring Bean:
-	USe autowire attribute in bean definition in XML file No need to specify engine as property in CarBean use autowire="byName" in CarBean - engine bean name should be same as property name use autowire="byType" otherwise
+	Use autowire attribute in bean definition in XML file No need to specify engine as property in CarBean use autowire="byName" in CarBean - engine bean name should be same as property name use autowire="byType" otherwise